Regulations: No catch-and-release requirement; often used as bait. Hook-and-line or nets allowed for sport fishing.

 Protected Status: Not protected

-Desired Water Temperature: 70–85°F; most active in warm waters.
+Desired Water Temperature: 65–78°F; prefers warmer waters.

 Bag Limit: 5 fish per day